MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/inventory/inventory-visibility-copilot-API.md

 [!include [banner](../includes/banner.md)]

-Inventory visibility Copilot is AI-powered inventory management solution designed to revolutionize the way businesses manage and optimize their inventory.
+Copilot for Inventory Visibility is AI-powered inventory management solution designed to revolutionize the way businesses manage and optimize their inventory.
 In a dynamic and competitive marketplace, efficient and real-time inventory management is critical for success.
-Inventory visibility copilot offers a natural language based feature to provide real-time inventory query, seamless system integration, and extensible solutions.
-By partnering with Inventory Copilot, organizations can gain control over their inventory and enhance operational efficiency, ultimately leading to increased profitability and improved customer satisfaction.
+Copilot for Inventory Visibility offers a natural-language based feature that provides real-time inventory query, seamless system integration, and extensible solutions.
+By partnering with Copilot, organizations can gain control over their inventory and enhance operational efficiency, ultimately leading to increased profitability and improved customer satisfaction.

 Copilot for Inventory Visibility introduces an API-driven solution that simplifies and revolutionizes the management of your inventory.